-This page gives details of funding opportunities for postgraduate students in the School of Informatics.
+This page gives details of funding opportunities for postgraduate students studying Computer Science and Information Science.
 View undergraduate options.

 - Computer Science Scholarships of £2,000

 - Information Science Scholarships of £1,000